Music at Midday

 Fridays, 12:15-1 pm at National City Christian Church (Disciples of Christ), 5 Thomas Circle NW

-Concerts are offered live and also broadcast on the NCCC YouTube channel.
-Free admission; donations accepted.
+Concerts are usually offered live (social distancing in effect; masks required) and also broadcast on the NCCC YouTube channel.
+Admission is free, though donations are accepted.

 National Competition in Service Playing

 Sponsored by the DC Chapter of AGO, Schoenstein and Co.
 Organ Builders, and St. Paul’s K Street, Washington, DC

 Candidates submit video or audio digital recording of a live performance with their local singers, to include

 a.
 Responsorial style with antiphon and accompanied solo verses b.
 Anglican Chant

 Open to all American citizens under age 30 at the time of application.

 Applicants must submit a scan of their US passport or state-approved ID.